enrique42/hugo-blog/content/blog/badlands.md

 draft: false
 ---

-Talk about a dream, try to make it real
+Talk about a dream, try to make it real<br>
-You wake up in the night with a fear so real
+You wake up in the night with a fear so real<br>
-You spend your life waiting for a moment that just don't come Well, don't waste your time waiting
+You spend your life waiting for a moment that just don't come<br>
+Well, don't waste your time waiting<br>